Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 ```
 TypeError: Cannot read properties of undefined (reading 'el')
-    at getZoomLimits (drawObjectManager.store.ts)
+    at getZoomLimits (canvas/drawObjectManager.ts)
-    at enablePCGestures (gestures.helper.ts)
+    at enablePCGestures (input/gestures.ts)
 ```

 The store is a pinia singleton that **outlives the canvas**.
 On re-entry